Young St improvements project, Frankston

 As part of these works:

 - Vehicles will only be able to travel along Young Street in a north bound direction.
-From early January 2017 until project completion, road users will only be able to travel in a north bound direction along Young Street, between the roundabout opposite Tasman Meats and Ross Smith Avenue.
+Road users will only be able to travel in a north bound direction along Young Street, between the roundabout opposite Tasman Meats and Ross Smith Avenue until the project is completed.
 This will mean only one lane will be open to traffic.

 - Vehicles wanting to travel south bound on Young Street will have to detour onto Beach Street and then continue south on Nepean Highway.